 Literary connections at Penmenner

-Rupert Brooke, the first world war poet, stayed at Penmenner House, The Lizard in 1909.
-He attended a reading party here with members of the Apostles (A Cambridge society) James Strachey, Lytton Strachey and Leonard Woolf of the Bloomsbury group, amongst others.
+Rupert Brooke, the first world war poet, stayed at Penmenner House in 1909.
+He attended a reading party here with members of the Apostles (A Cambridge society) along with James Strachey, Lytton Strachey and Leonard Woolf of the Bloomsbury group, amongst others.

 Brooke wrote of his visit –